EdgeNet-project/edgenet-legacy-2024/README.md

 As of the May 2018 prototype,

 * There is only a **single Kubernetes head node** for all users in the cluster.
-  We will later on think about scaling up, distributing and federating head nodes, etc.
+  We will later on think about scaling up, distributing, and federating head nodes, etc.
-* New **user registrations are handled manually** on a per-case basis, and must go through some Google App Engine-specific processing.
+* New **user registrations are handled manually** on a case-by-case basis, and must go through some Google App Engine-specific processing.
 Later, other identity providers and user verification methods should be supported.